 The discovery procedure for an NSTR Mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions:

-An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Field Type subfield set to 1 corresponding to a reported AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
-The TBTT Information Field Type subfield set to 1 identifies, together with the TBTT Information Length subfield, the format of the TBTT Information field for the reported AP operating on the non-primary link.
+An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a Reduced Neighbor Report element with the MLD parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
+The Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-BSSID subfield, the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information Field for that reported AP.
+The TBTT Information Field Type subfield together with the TBTT Information Length subfield identifies the format of the TBTT Information field for the reported AP operating on the non-primary link.

 (#6965) (#6971) (#6972) An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link shall not include the Beacon Interval subfield and the DTIM Info subfield in the Per-STA profile subelement corresponding to the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link.